dizzygz/howdoi/README.md

 Suppose you want to know how to format a date in bash.
-Why open your browser and read through blogs (risking major distraction) when you can simply stay in the console and ask howdoi:
+Why open your browser and read through blogs (risking major distraction) when you can simply stay  i in the console and ask howdoi:

     $ howdoi format date bash
     > DATE=`date +%Y-%m-%d`